xStarbound/xStarbound/README.md

   Underlaid items can have overlays.
 This client feature is compatible with vanilla multiplayer, but other players must have xClient to see your underlays and overlays.
   - _Network compatibility note:_ This cross-client cosmetics compatibility does not work in the OpenStarbound-to-xStarbound direction (but does the other way around!) for OpenStarbound v0.1.11+ clients connected to OpenStarbound v0.1.11+ servers, unless the OpenStarbound clients are connected in legacy mode.

-- Support for OpenStarbound v0.1.10/v0.1.11 cosmetic features (left-facing «flipped» clothing directives for custom items, humanoid config overrides, custom armour hiding, middle-clicking to hide armour) by @novaenia.
-Tweaked for xStarbound by @fezzedone, including support for `"flipDirectives"` in `/render` and overridden movement parameters in humanoid config overrides; movement parameter override support was also added in OpenStarbound v0.1.11.1 by @novaenia.
+- Support for OpenStarbound cosmetic features (left-facing «flipped» clothing directives for custom items, humanoid config overrides, custom armour hiding, middle-clicking to hide armour) by @novaenia.
+Tweaked for xStarbound by @fezzedone, including support for `"flipDirectives"` in `/render` and overridden movement parameters in humanoid config overrides.
 - New optional `"xSBdirectives"` and `"xSBflipDirectives"` instance parameters for cosmetic items, by @fezzedone.
 These override the standard `"directives"` and `"flipDirectives"` parameters when present and support animator-like substitution tags.
 And yes, xClient networks these parameters and any substitutions in a fully multiplayer-compatible manner that allows stock and OpenStarbound client users to see your worn items with `"xSBdirectives"` and `"xSBflipDirectives"` exactly as they appear to xClient users, so there's no need to worry about the clients other people are using!
 Stock client users can even see the left-facing sprites on your flippable clothing/cosmetic items if you use `"xSBflipDirectives"` instead of `"flipDirectives"` (and you're facing left, of course).
 See [`$docs/cosmetics.md`](doc/cosmetics.md) for more info.
-- Support for humanoid `"identity"` overrides, by @fezzedone.
-These allow cosmetic items to change your humanoid appearance/sprites when worn.
+- Support for humanoid `"identity"` and `"movementController"` overrides, by @fezzedone.
+These allow cosmetic items to change your humanoid appearance/sprites or movement parameters when worn.
 The overrides also support substitution tags.
-If you use the new `"broadcast"` identity parameter, the overrides are networked in a way that allows stock and OpenStarbound client users to see them, including tag substitutions.
+If you use the new boolean `"broadcast"` parameter in `"identity"`, any visual `"identity"` overrides are networked in a way that allows stock and OpenStarbound client users to see them, including tag substitutions.
 See [`$docs/cosmetics.md`](doc/cosmetics.md) for more info.
+  - _Note:_ OpenStarbound also has `"movementController"` override support, later added by @novaenia.
 - Control multiple characters on a single client!
 Is fully multiplayer-compatible.
 By @fezzedone.
-Replaces OpenStarbound's character swapping feature.
   - `/add` and `/adduuid`: Loads and adds a player character from your saves.
   - `/swap` and `/swapuuid`: Swaps to a different character.
 If the character isn't loaded, replaces your current character.
   - `/remove` and `/removeuuid`: Removes a character you're not currently controlling.
   - There are some game balance restrictions — dead characters won't respawn until you beam to your ship.
 The restrictions can be disabled via the Lua API on a per-character basis.
 - A search box for long character lists.
 By @KrashV.
 Also an extra **Create Character** button while in the main menu, by @WasabiRaptor.
 - An in-game character editor — use `/editor`.
 Works properly with modpacks too.
 By @fezzedone.
-- xStarbound now has OpenStarbound's world file flattening and bloat fixes!
-By @novaenia.
+- World file flattening and bloat fixes by @novaenia.
 - xStarbound automatically repacks shipworld and celestial world files when loading them, saving you quite a bit of disk space and, for xClient, reducing server lag caused by shipworlds.
 By @fezzedone.
   - Shipworld repacking is client-side; celestial world repacking is server-side.
   - Disable this automatic repacking by adding `"disableRepacking": true` to `xclient.config` or `xserver.config`.
 - Various UI modding callbacks and tweaks by @grbr404, @WasabiRaptor and @Novaenia.
 - Additional Lua callbacks to make player characters fully scriptable, just like NPCs!
 By @fezzedone.
-As of v4.5.3, this now includes `songbook` bindings (for controlling musical instruments) in generic player scripts (from OpenStarbound, by @novaenia).
+As of v4.5.3, this now includes `songbook` bindings (for controlling musical instruments) in generic player scripts (by @novaenia).
 - The UI scale can now be adjusted in the graphics settings dialogue, complete with configurable keybinds and support for fractional scales (@fezzedone).
 There are also keybinds for changing the in-game camera zoom (@novaenia).
 Both the UI scale and zoom level are scriptable (@fezzedone).
 UI scaling mods are no longer needed (and in fact no longer do anything) in xStarbound!
 - Chat message history is now saved to `messages.json` in your storage directory instead of being reset on every disconnection (@fezzedone).
 Use the new `/clear` command on xClient to clear the chat history instead.
 - Inventory and action bar expansion (or reduction) mods are now fully compatible with vanilla multiplayer with no changes needed on the mod's part.
 Additionally, these mods can now be safely added or removed without item loss or crashes as long as characters are loaded in xStarbound.
 Added by @WasabiRaptor and @fezzedone.